SixArne/JumpKingDarwinism/docs/index.md

 more in general AI programming.

-I would like to thank `Rune` for the advice he gave me on how to pinpoint these issues and `Codebullet` for having his implementation on github so I could analyse everything.
+I would like to thank `Rune` for the advice he gave me on how to pinpoint these issues and `Codebullet` for having his implementation on github so I could analyse everything and therefore learn how the algorithm workes.